Orange County Motorcycle Accident Attorneys

 Unlike other attorneys, we will not try to quickly settle your claim if the insurance company is not offering you a fair settlement.
 In this situation, we will aggressively litigate your claim.
 This involves filing a civil complaint and engaging in discovery, which may include written questions to answer, requests for production of documents, and depositions.
 While many cases will settle during this phase of a lawsuit, our experienced attorneys are not afraid to take your case to trial if this is in your best interests.
 We enjoy conducting jury trials and have a track record of success at trial as well as settlement of our client’s claims.

-Case Barnett Law invites members of the following groups to call our office for a free consultation at any time.
 We will discuss your accident, your legal options, and what you can expect if you retain our firm.
 We can also review your current insurance policy to make sure you have the proper liability and underinsured coverage in the event of an accident.
-To schedule your appointment, call our office today at (949) 861-2990.
+We welcome members of the following riding groups:

 OC Motorcycle Skills Builder